UW-STOUT IS one of four institutes of higher education selected for potential 10-year multi-million dollar grant

 The University of Wisconsin-Stout is one of four institutes of higher education (out of 29 invited to apply) in the state of Wisconsin to be selected for a grant to create programs and partnerships that promote the arts in teaching as a means of retaining high quality teachers.

-Program Director of Art Education Dr. Tami Rae Weiss became the Principal Investigator for the grant project (now known as A.I.M.) in 2014.
-She selected a team of arts and education representatives from UW-Stout, the Menomonie School District, and the Menomonie community.
+In 2014, Program Director of Art Education at UW-Stout, Dr. Tami Rae Weiss, became the Principal Investigator for a significant grant project.
+Earning a 1-year planning grant in 2013, Dr. Weiss recruited a team of arts and education representatives from UW-Stout, the Menomonie School District, and the Menomonie community.
 This team included Kris Winter, Jeanne Styczinski, Tim Lutz, Peggy Larson, Tamara Brantmeier, Melody Brennan, Tracy DeRusha, Elizabeth Gilbert, and Judy Gifford.
 The team's project became known as Arts Integration Menomonie, or A.I.M.

 The A.I.M. team directed their efforts to synergize the strengths and uniqueness of UW-Stout and its schools of art and education (specifically Art Education and Early Childhood Education programs), and to collaborate with local schools and organizations to discover more effective and meaningful ways to support pre-teachers before they begin their careers.
 Establishing a partnership with the School District of the Menomonie area, the A.I.M. team expanded their efforts to focus on early career teachers within their first five years of teaching.
 Through a shared commitment toward teacher retention through arts integration, A.I.M. believes that we can develop and sustain well-managed arts programs and supports for new teachers.